Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/3-SparkMigration.md

 ## Task 2: Create the HDInsight Spark cluster

 In this task, you'll create an HDInsight Spark2 cluster.
-You'll reuse the the storage, network, and custom Hive metadata database you created in the previous lab.
+If you have completed the Kafka Migration or Hive Migration exercises, you'll reuse the the storage, and network resources you created as part of those exercises, otherwise you'll need to build these items from scratch as described later.

+Additionally, if you have completed the Hive Migration exercise you'll reuse the database created by that exercise, otherwise you must build and populate this database as part of this exercise.

 <img alt="The structure of the HDInsight Spark cluster" src="../Images/3-HDInsightSpark.png" width=75%>